The64thGamer/cheeseepedia/content/qdznhqyjq3wnuvta/content.md

 ## History

-This signage was first used in 1981 in a unknown PTT, it's the first signage to use the 'Custom' curvy font, and the most used in newspapers (followed by the 'Chuck E. Cheese's Pizza' - Letters / Logo (SPT Exterior Signage)|Chuck E. Cheese's Pizza logo) its also the first to use the most iconic CEC Logo Frame which is still used to this day, as both a road sign and a logo sign, used in Northridge, CA, Manchester NH, and San Jose, CA respectively, and the last sign to be used from the 80's on a CEC, that location being {{< wiki-link "Redding, CA (2167 Hilltop Dr)" >}}.
+This signage was first used in 1981 in a unknown PTT, it's the first signage to use the 'Custom' curvy font, and the most used in newspapers (followed by the 'Chuck E. Cheese's Pizza' - Letters / Logo (SPT Exterior Signage)|Chuck E. Cheese's Pizza logo) its also the first to use the most iconic CEC Logo Frame which is still used to this day, as both a road sign and a logo sign, used in Northridge, CA, Manchester NH, and San Jose, CA respectively, and the last sign to be used from the 80's on a CEC, that location being [Redding, CA (2167 Hilltop Dr)].

 ## Variants

-They're so many variants of the logo, we have the Vertical variant, most usually used in road signs, the logo without Chuck just the letters, the logo but with a different Chuck that looks like {{< wiki-link "Harrisburg, PA (3883 Union Deposit Rd)" >}} logo, the late 80's logo without it saying Pizza Time Theatre, and the horizontal variant, used in the {{< wiki-link "Louisville, KY (5000 Shelbyville Rd)" >}} location
+They're so many variants of the logo, we have the Vertical variant, most usually used in road signs, the logo without Chuck just the letters, the logo but with a different Chuck that looks like [Harrisburg, PA (3883 Union Deposit Rd)] logo, the late 80's logo without it saying Pizza Time Theatre, and the horizontal variant, used in the [Louisville, KY (5000 Shelbyville Rd)] location